iszczesniak/cpp/unique_ptr/index.md

 * Don't use raw pointers, unless you really have to.

+* Start using `std::unique_ptr`, the most useful smart pointer type.

+* Smart pointers solve the type, ownership and exception handling problems.

+* Smart pointers introduce no, or little, performance overhead.

 * Go for the smart pointers!

-* Start using `std::unique_ptr` first -- it's most useful.

 <!-- LocalWords: destructor expr lvalue lvalues rvalue rvalues RVO -->